Tinnitus Self-Help & Remedies

 It is normal to worry about tinnitus, and this stress will worsen symptoms.
 That is why it is crucial to learn to relax.
 Deep breathing exercises, progressive muscle relaxation, and guided imagery are some techniques you can use to help you relax.
 Aromatherapy, improved posture, massage, and yoga have similar relaxing benefits.
 Since no two people are the same, try these different methods for several days to determine what best helps you relax.

 3. Stay active

 Keeping active and involved in your interests and hobbies can enhance your quality of life, taking your focus away from your tinnitus.
-Trying something new, rekindling an old interest, or helping in the community keeps your mind busy but can also help with optimal health.
+Trying something new, rekindling an old interest, or helping in the community keeps your mind busy and can also help with optimal health.
 Many experts recommend at least 40 minutes of daily physical activity, and exercise is great for your body and brain to manage stress.

 4. Protect your hearing, but not too much!

 Protecting our hearing with earplugs in loud environments is important.
 Wearing earplugs when mowing the lawn, attending a concert, and using power tools is strongly encouraged.
-Do not use earplugs, however, to block out everyday sounds.
+Do not use earplugs to block out everyday sounds.
 Avoiding everyday sounds with hearing protection can heighten the central nervous system’s response to normal sound levels, making them seem much louder than they are.
 This can lead to hyperacusis or hypersensitivity to sound, in addition to tinnitus.

 5. Stay healthy

 Watch your diet